 Heading south from Tatla Lake, you can explore Horn and Bluff Lakes, with scenic mountain views, a day use area, and hiking trail.
 Sticking to the main road, Tatlayoko Lake is a mere 31 km (19 mi) from the highway.
 The crystal-clear waters are surrounded by craggy, snow-capped peaks and are home to a variety of wildlife, including grizzly bear, wolf, and cougar.
 The lake is popular for kayaking, canoeing, fishing and windsurfing, making for an incredible seasonal getaway.
 Explore hiking and mountain biking trails, take to the waters, or relax and enjoy a Chilcotin retreat.
 Of course, if you would like to see even more of these incredible vistas that few experience, there are several flightseeing operators that can help you reach the untouched wilderness.

-Once you head past Nimpo and Anahim Lakes (which we recommend for lakeside accommodations and beautiful natural surroundings) you will enter Tweedsmuir South Provincial Park, the gateway to the Great Bear Rainforest, and the Bella Coola Valley.
+Head towards Nimpo and Anahim Lakes for lakeside accommodations and beautiful natural surroundings.
+A variety of local outfitters in the area offer daily excursions to explore the wilderness and view wildlife.
+Set up base camp at Red Cariboo Resort and embark on guided hikes and discovery tours of Anahim Lake and the Dean River.
+Further east, you will enter Tweedsmuir South Provincial Park, the gateway to the Great Bear Rainforest, and the Bella Coola Valley.

 There are so many fantastic communities throughout the Chilcotin, it impossible to mention them all!
 Feel free to explore our Chilcotin communities page to learn more.